Police reports and traffic tickets can prove who’s at fault for your damages. Here’s how traffic laws can help settle your car accident claim.

 - Evaluating traffic conditions, weather, skid marks, property damage, and more

-After the officer’s initial investigation, she will determine what caused the collision.
 In many cases, car accidents are caused by one driver’s violation of one or more of the state’s traffic laws.
 It’s common for the officer to issue a citation to that driver.

 Your knowledge of the traffic citations issued, and the laws that were violated, sends two clear messages to the claims adjuster: